-Provisions applicable under Act 132-2010, as amended (Act 132), best known as the Real Property Market Stimulus Act and Act 216-2011, as amended (Act 216) best known as Housing Impulse Program Transition Act:
+Provisions applicable under Act 132-2010, as amended (Act 132), best known as the Real Property Market Stimulus Act and Act 216-2011, as amended (Act 216) best known as Housing Promotion Program Transition Act:

-Acts 132 and 216 provide, among others, the following tax benefits for certain capital gains or losses generated between January 1 and December 31, 2011:
+Acts 132 and 216 provide, among others, the following tax benefits for certain capital gains or losses generated between January 1, 2012 and June 30, 2013:

-- (a) Exemption over net long-term capital gain - The net long-term capital gain realized in the sale of qualified property between January 1 and December 31, 2011, will be totally exempt from the payment of income tax. - The net long-term capital gain realized in the sale of new construction property acquired by the seller between January 1 and December 31, 2011, will be totally exempt from the payment of income tax. - The net long-term capital gain realized in the sale of qualified property acquired between January 1 and December 31, 2011, will be 50% exempt from the payment of income tax.

-(b) Use of the realized loss in the sale of qualified property

-Capital losses realized between January 1 and December 31, 2011, may be carried over up to a maximum of 15 years.
+- (a) Exemption over net long-term capital gain - the net long-term capital gain realized in the sale of qualified property between January 1, 2012 and June 30, 2013, will be totally exempt from the payment of income tax.

+- the net long-term capital gain realized in the sale of new construction property acquired by the seller between September 1, 2010 and June 30, 2013, will be totally exempt from the payment of income tax. - the net long-term capital gain realized in the sale of qualified property acquired by the seller between September 1, 2010 and June 30, 2013, will be 50% exempt from the payment of income tax. - (b) Use of the realized loss in the sale of qualified property - Capital losses realized between January 1, 2012 and June 30, 2013, may be carried over up to a maximum of 15 years.
 If you realized a loss on the sale of qualified property, submit with the return a schedule detailing the origination date of such losses, the amounts and the years in which they were claimed and the balance to be claimed in future years.